 2.6.6 Number

 The JSON specification only contains one numeric type, "number".
 The C programming language has distinct types for integer and floating-point numbers, so for practical reasons Jansson also has distinct types for the two.
-They are called "integer" and "real", respectively.
-For more information, see RFC Conformance.
+They are json int t